daajs/daajs/README.md

 Directories of the repository
 ---------
 * `js` - Contains DAAJS Framework modules.
-* `pages` - Contains some example DAA-script pages, see [DAA-script](http://daajs.org/guide?DAAScript) for more info.
+* `pages` - Contains some example DAA-script pages.
+DAAJS-CLI `compile` command makes application structure JSONs of such scripts.
+See [DAA-script](http://daajs.org/guide?DAAScript) for more info.
 * `templates` - Contains an example template.
 DAAJS-CLI `build` command makes both development and production style HTML pages of such templates.
 * `css` - Contains example CSS files.